matt-j-t/nursery-pot-sizing-tool/README.md

   vertex) rather than silently producing broken geometry.
 - **Base grooves** — automatic whenever there are drain holes: one radial channel per drain hole, recessed into the floor's underside and running from a 15mm hub out to the pot's outer edge, so water reaches the drain holes and the pot doesn't seal flat against a surface.
-Like the lift notch, this is baked directly into the bottom surface's height as a function of (radius, angle) — a cosine ramp from flush-with-the-hub up to a 1.2mm-raised plateau over the first 1.2mm of radius, then flat out to the edge — so it needs no hole-stitching for the channel shape itself; only the drain hole through each channel is a genuine through-hole, using the existing hole mechanism with its bottom ring warped to match.
+A radial (r, theta) height field — flush at the hub, a linear 45°-safe ramp up to a 1.2mm-raised plateau over the first 1.2mm of radius, then flat out to the edge — ported from the tested `docs/features-wip/pot-floor.mjs`.
+The floor is built as its own proper radial x angular grid (`geo.radialGrid`, structurally the same idea as the wall's ring loft), not a warped flat cap: an early version warped a flat ear-clip-triangulated disc's height, but ear-clipping only places vertices on the outer boundary and hole loops — nothing in the interior — so there was no real grid for the ramp to sit on, and the interior got filled with arbitrary long fan triangles instead of the intended channel shape.
+The radial grid has exactly one legitimate fan point (the hub center); everything else is proper quads between radial rings, and drain holes are cut out of it the same way air slots are cut out of the wall grid (open grid cells sealed by the generic boundary-loop stitcher).

+  The groove's TANGENTIAL shape (its cross-section swept around each channel's center angle) is FACETED — a flat channel floor, a short linear transition, then a flat ridge — not a cosine curve, ported from `docs/features-wip/pot-floor-angular.mjs`.
+A physical print of an earlier cosine version came out paper-thin and failed right around the drain holes: holding wall thickness constant by offsetting a surface a fixed vertical amount only stays accurate where the surface is flat, and the true (perpendicular) thickness drifted thinnest exactly where the cosine curve was steepest.
+Two validity checks in `calculator.js`'s `resolvePot` now catch this class of problem before it can reach the mesh: a ridge-to-ridge width check (adjacent grooves can't crowd the solid ridge between them down to nothing) and a hole-to-transition-zone clearance check (a drain hole can't reach into a groove's transition zone with less than a wall thickness of margin — specifically where the physical print failed) — both throw with the actual measured clearance in mm rather than silently generating unsafe geometry.

+- **mjt logo emboss** — a small raised `mjt.` mark on the interior (soil-facing) hub, whenever base grooves are active (the hub is a construct of that floor path only).
+Polygon data and a point-in-polygon test ported from `docs/features-wip/logo-data.mjs` / `docs/features-wip/logo-emboss.mjs`.
+Since the interior floor surface is a height field (not an independent mesh unioned onto the exterior), the emboss is wired in by raising that height field's z by a small fixed amount wherever `pointInLogo()` is true, instead of the normal flush offset — everywhere else, and the entire exterior surface, is untouched.
+Like the grooved floor, the hub's interior cap can't be a plain triangle fan once it needs to carry a compact interior bump (a fan has no vertices between the center point and its outer ring for a bump to sit on) — it's built as its own small radial grid instead, with only the true center point still a fan (the logo passes extremely close to — even through — the hub's exact center, so that fan evaluates the logo test at its own vertices too rather than assuming it's clear).

-Both the lift notch and the base groove correct for a real bug found during development: an internal grid-building function (`wallGrid`) was calling its radius callback with the wrong argument order, so the notch's angle parameter silently received an integer column index instead of a real angle — producing a repeating zigzag of small triangular dips around the entire rim instead of one smooth, localized arc.
+Both the lift notch and the base groove's radial ramp correct for a real bug found during
+development: an internal grid-building function (`wallGrid`) was calling its radius callback with the wrong argument order, so the notch's angle parameter silently received an integer column index instead of a real angle — producing a repeating zigzag of small triangular dips around the entire rim instead of one smooth, localized arc.
 Fixed by matching the call convention already used elsewhere (`ringStack`).

-Run `node docs/js/manifoldTest.mjs` to check a battery of pot configurations (features on and off in combination, various sizes/resolutions) are watertight — every edge shared by exactly two faces, no open or non-manifold edges.
-This is the regression test for the multi-hole topology class of bug described in the spec above.
+Run `node docs/js/manifoldTest.mjs` to check a battery of pot configurations (features on and off in combination, various sizes/resolutions) are watertight — every edge shared by exactly two faces, no open or non-manifold edges — and that the groove ridge-width/hole-clearance checks above correctly accept safe configurations and reject unsafe ones.
+This is the regression test for both the multi-hole topology class of bug described in the spec above and the print-safety checks described here.

 ## Notes on the STL-upload cavity detection